Tag Archives: housebuilding

 “Chelgate has been working with me for over 20 years, at several companies, and have always provided candid political insights.”
 Martin Leyland, Vanderbilt Strategic (formerly Rapleys, Barratt Strategic and Wilcon Homes)

 Housing is a national and a local priority, but building homes anywhere is always a challenge.
 Chelgate Local supports projects across the housing spectrum from large scale private development to regenerating town centres.
-Working with national housebuilders, leading housing associations and planning consultants, we have promoted new home schemes across London and the Home Counties, the South East, East Anglia and the East Midlands.
+Working with national housebuilders, leading housing associations, land promoters, land owners and planning consultants, we have promoted new home schemes across London and the Home Counties, the South East, East Anglia and the East Midlands.

 A selection of our recent projects include: